 - On-Demand Only: Auto-scaled nodes that are added will only be On-Demand instances.

-- Spot Instances Only: Auto-scaled nodes that are added will only be Spot instances.
+- Spot Instances Only: Auto-scaled nodes that are added will only be Spot nodes.

-- Hybrid: Auto-scaled nodes combine On-Demand and Spot instances.
-Users are able to choose what the maximum percentage of Spot instances is.
+- Hybrid: Auto-scaled nodes combine On-Demand and Spot nodes.
+Users are able to choose what the maximum percentage of Spot nodes is.

 Additional built-in intelligence in using Spot nodes with QDS include: